johnamdickson/portfolio-project-1/README.md

   ![Hero Image](/assets/README-files/hero-image-animation.gif)
   - The responsive styling of the nav menu items was also verified with the Home `<li>` being highlighted.
   - The responsive styling of the body elements for various screen sizes was tested.
 Adjustments were made during the testing process to change the font size of the info-container paragraphs according to screen size using vmin as using absolute sizes either overflowed the container or were too small.
-  - The images and info containers were positioned using the float properties and this worked adequately fot a simple two element section.
+  - The images and info containers, positioned using the float properties, styled adequately for a simple two element section.
   - The GIF below demonstrates the Home Page responsiveness across varying screen sizes.
   ![Home Page Responsiveness](/assets/README-files/home-page-responsiveness-test.gif)
 <br><br>

 - __Get Started Page__
+ - The responsive styling of the nav menu items was verified with the Get Started `<li>` being highlighted.
 - For this page a grid layout was adopted for the 4 photo section and both the three photo sections.
 This decision was based on two factors:
   - The added complexity of transitioning a 2 row grid to 4 rows then on to a single column was deemed too difficult and time consuming for floats.
    - An opportunity to practice a different layout property within the bounds of my first project.